keza681/Linda-Foodie/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcome :eye:

 Feel free to check the [issues page](https://github.com/keza681/LindaFood-Project/issues).

 ## Show your support

-Give a ⭐️ if you like this project!
+Leave a ⭐️ if you like this project!

 ## Acknowledgments

+- The [design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) is originally created by [@Cindy Shin](https://www.behance.net/adagio07) with an open [license](https://creativecommons.org/licenses/by-nc/4.0/) of NonCommercial use.
+Some modifications has been made to fit the needed requirment of the project.
+This project is designed as an assignment for my school and not for commercial use.

 - Hat tip to anyone whose code was used